Anti-Racism and Action

 Digital Storytelling and Civic Agency in Higher Education

 The Digital Storytelling and Civic Agency in Higher Education Faculty Working Group explores the research focus of digital storytelling including discussions of digital literacies and competencies in the humanities and social sciences, narrative and storytelling research, and classroom work across disciplines.
 They serve as a steering body for ongoing digital storytelling activities and connect with other campus work that involves storytelling for civic agency and engagement.
-The group promotes opportunities for faculty involved in digital storytelling research to share their experiences through presentations, workshops, roundtables and a one-day conference.
+The group promotes opportunities for faculty involved in digital storytelling research to share their experiences through presentations, workshops, round tables and a one-day conference.

 Disability Studies